 Learn To Fly

-By the way, better quality r/c transmitters support a dual-control cable connection to the instructor's transmitter.
-Get one if you can afford it.
+By the way, almost all modern r/c transmitters support a dual-control connection (wireless or cable) to the instructor's transmitter.
+This is a vital feature for your first radio control set.
 This investment enables "buddy-box" operation with the Instructor, just like a dual-control car.
-The benefits are obvious!.
+The benefits are obvious!

 Typical r/c trainer: